santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

   I've been adding all the features i wanted to add.
 The redirect to links on numpad presses, the fun box minigame thing, and i am now working on making a new menu with links (so i can add even more liks, like a direct CV download and links to codepens), as well as the about me page.

   I am close to done!
-  just to recap, the todo to MVP:
+  just to recap, the to do to MVP:
   -about me page
   -dropdown menu with multiple links
   -open search in new page if you use the numpad enter (optional)